roman-milk/roman-milk.github.io/controlling-dawn.md

  Dawn never suspected anything was wrong.
 She followed the young woman down the hallway and into Brenda's hotel room.
 Brenda proceeded across the room until she reached the bed and then she turned around.
 Dawn sensed the woman's unspoken desire for her to be nearby, so she slowly walked over to Brenda.
 They abruptly fell into each other's arms and once again Dawn could not resist the strong temptation to embrace her newfound friend.

  If Brenda knew about the cameras positioned in the room, she never let on.
 Ray mentioned he was going to record the affair, but Brenda never considered what that meant.
 All she knew was that he rented the adjourning room and that he would stay in it during the probable seduction.
 Ray placed three small cameras around the room and hid them so well a person couldn't tell where they were.
 All three were focused on the bed, as Ray knew that was where all of the action would be.
 It was easy for him to feed the camera signals into the adjourning room so he could record everything on his laptop.
-Report_Story #2